Relative just out of jail allegedly killed 81-year-old Kan. woman - NewsBreak

 SEDGWICK COUNTY —Law enforcement and USD 259-Wichita authorities are investigating after another gun was found at a school in the district on Tuesday.
 Police took a student into custody at Wichita Heights High school, 5301 North Hillside, according to communication to parents from the principal Eric Filippi.
 "Today we...

-MCPHERSON, Kan. — Law enforcement took a report of a possible armed subject Tuesday at McPherson High School.
-McPherson police said the incident began around 1:15 p.m. when the School Resource Officer (SRO) was notified that a student overheard another student say they saw someone outside McPherson High School with a gun/firearm.
+MCPHERSON — Law enforcement took a report of a possible armed subject Tuesday at McPherson High School, according to a media release.
+Just after 1:15 p.m., the School Resource Officer (SRO) was notified that a student overheard another student say they saw someone outside McPherson High School with a gun/firearm.

 Followers